-William Lane Craig is often deemed be Christianity’s leading intellectual defender.
-He has two PhDs from leading universities and is also the author of over 30 books, many of which are dedicated to apologetics and philosophy.
+William Lane Craig is often deemed the Christian religion’s leading intellectual defender.
+He has two PhDs from reputable universities and is also the author of over 30 books, many of which are dedicated to apologetics and philosophy.

 “I’ve always said when invited to do a debate that I would be happy to debate a bishop, a cardinal, a pope, an archbishop.
 Indeed, I have done both.
 But that I don’t take on creationists and I don’t take on people whose only claim to fame is that they are professional debaters.
 They’ve got to have something more than that.
 I’m busy.”

-There is much one could make of Dawkins’ explanation here.
-The claim that he “would be happy to debate a bishop, a cardinal, a pope, an archbishop,” speaks much in that it would seem Dawkins is opting for easier opposition.
-It is not a secret that the likes of bishops, cardinals, and popes aren’t, generally speaking, scholars, academics, or leading apologists.
-This is not to suggest that they are incompetent on these topics, but it is to say that they obviously don’t possess the credentials, the experience, and the knowledge that Craig himself does.
-The question then remains why the world’s (arguably) most well-known atheist would settle for something less than one of the world’s most capable apologists.
-Perhaps facing weaker opposition is easier to fit into Dawkins’ fixed narrative, namely that to be religious is to be intellectually dumb.
-This would be a narrative sorely exposed should Dawkins face off with a religious person far more versed in these issues and come off second best.
+The claim that Dawkins “would be happy to debate a bishop, a cardinal, a pope, an archbishop,” speaks a great deal in that he prefers easier opposition.
+It’s no secret that bishops, cardinals, and popes aren’t, generally speaking, scholars, academics, or leading apologists.
+This is not to suggest that they are incompetent on these topics, but it is to say that they are unlikely to possess the credentials, experience, and knowledge that Craig does.
+The question then remains why the world’s most well-known atheist would settle for something less than one of the world’s most capable Christian apologists?
+One might suggest, as a way of an answer, that facing weaker opposition would gel nicely with Dawkins’ narrative that to be religious is to be intellectually dumb.
+However, this would be a narrative sorely exposed should Dawkins come up against a religious individual far more versed, nuanced, and intelligent on the topic up for debate.

-Another point that is odd about Dawkins saying he doesn’t “take on creationists,” is that every debate he has had with a religious person in the past has been against a creationist.
+What is further odd in Dawkins’ claim not to “take on creationists” is that every debate he has had with a religious person in the past has been with a creationist.
 Popes, cardinals, bishops, and everyone else are creationists in the sense that they believe God created the universe.
-Not all of these men hold to the same brand of creationism, but they’re all creationists.
-This would seem to make Dawkins’ justification for not debating Craig moot.
+Not all of these people necessarily hold to the same brand of creationism, but they’re all creationists.

 Dawkins also says that he doesn’t take on “people whose only claim to fame is that they are professional debaters.”